This post discusses comprehensive tutorials on Variables in DOS programming.

 echo "%variable%"

-The variable value is an echo to the command line.
+The variable value is echoed to the command line.

 @echo off